-- Make sure the page has just one main subject and make it clear what that subject is. - Place key information at the top of the page.
+Make sure the page has just one main subject and make the subject clear for your audience.

+Place key information at the top of the page.

-- You should only write essential content, i.e. what the reader really needs to know, using short, functional prose and simple, accessible language.
+Only write essential content, i.e. what the reader really needs to know, using short, functional prose and simple, accessible language.
 This is especially relevant for readers viewing content on mobile devices.
-It also makes for quicker and easier translation. - Background information existing elsewhere on your site or on the web should not be repeated, but should be linked. - Use plenty of meaningful subheadings to break up the text, but show how different sections link to each other. - Keep paragraphs short.
+It also makes for quicker and easier translation.

+Do not repeat background information existing elsewhere on your site or on the web: link to it instead.

+Use plenty of meaningful subheadings to break up the text, then demonstrate how different sections link to each other.

+Keep paragraphs short.
 Three or four lines is a good length.
-Your paragraphs should each contain one well-formed idea. - You should use bullet lists or tables when listing three or more items.
+Your paragraphs should each contain one well-formed idea.